 This has been true for me.
 My whole journey revolves around my aim to make my business ventures succeed.
 The blog articles are based on my experiences and discoveries around this pursuit.
 So nothing fundamentally has changed about my writing.

 However, I thought I would share with you some of the important reasons that got me to think seriously about pursuing business several years ago.

 We look for jobs because we need to make a living… or money… alongside other reasons.
-Obviously it is also possible to make money on your own with a sound business.
-But as a person who transitioned from the employment world to starting my own business… I had to always keep this one truth in mind:
+Obviously, it is also possible to make money on your own with a sound business.
+But as a person who transitioned from the employment world to start my own business… I had to always keep this one truth in mind:

 The world does not reward you for what you know but that which you do with what you know.